skylab-inc/Lightning/README.md

 // Mount the API router under "/v1.0". app.add("/v1.0", api)

-// Handle all other requests with a 404 NOT FOUND error.
-// NOTE: Any unhandled responses with throw an error.
-// This means clear error messages and no more accidentally
-// timing out clients!
-app.any { _ in
+// NOTE: Errors on all unhandled requests.
+No more hanging clients! app.any { _ in
     return Response(status: .notFound)
 }